conda-forge/compiler-rt-feedstock/README.md

 Installing compiler-rt
 ======================

-Installing `compiler-rt` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `compiler-rt` from the `conda-forge/label/llvm_rc` channel can be achieved by adding `conda-forge/label/llvm_rc` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/llvm_rc
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `compiler-rt, compiler-rt_linux-64` can be installed with `conda`:
+Once the `conda-forge/label/llvm_rc` channel has been enabled, `compiler-rt, compiler-rt_linux-64` can be installed with `conda`:

 ```
 conda install compiler-rt compiler-rt_linux-64